actions-marketplace-validations/minhqdao_setup-fortran/README.md

 ## Reporting

-Please submit an [issue](https://github.com/minhqdao/setup-fortran/issues) if you find a problem with a specific configuration or you want features to be added.
+Please submit an [issue](https://github.com/minhqdao/setup-fortran/issues) if you find a problem or would like features to be added.

 ## License